Authorities assign more officers to find convicted killer who escaped Pennsylvania prison as search enters 10th day – KION546

 “I want people to know it’s not a matter of having one call taker in here that’s answering a tip line and perhaps dispatching a police car to go check that out.
 There is a major operation underway to try and capture him.”
 Bivens said.

-The look behind the scenes comes amid a series of Cavalcante sightings over the past week, with the latest spotting reported by an individual Thursday just before noon at Chester County’s Longwood Gardens.
-Cavalcante was seen in or around the gardens, about 3 miles from the prison, at least three times this week.
+The look behind the scenes comes amid a series of Cavalcante sightings over the past week, with two confirmed within the search area on Friday.
+A day earlier, an individual spotted Cavalcante just before noon at Chester County’s Longwood Gardens.
+Cavalcante was seen in or around the gardens, about 3 miles from the prison, at least five times this week.

 Cavalcante, 34, fled Chester County Prison last week by “crab walking” between two walls, scaling a fence and traversing across razor wire.